Tye Ruotolo

-Tye Ruotolo (born January 22, 2003) is an American submission grappler and black belt Brazilian jiu-jitsu athlete.
-A competitor with his twin brother Kade since the age of 3, Ruotolo is a IBJJF World champion at brown belt level.
+Tye Ruotolo (born January 22, 2003) is an American submission grappler and mixed martial artist.
+A competitor with his twin brother Kade since the age of 3, Ruotolo is currently the youngest IBJJF World champion at black belt level in the history of the sport.
 At the 2019 ADCC World Championship, Ruotolo as a 16-year-old was the youngest competitor to participate in the competition and also to reach the semi-finals where he eventually came fourth place.
-Following promotion to black belt in December 2021, Ruotolo became a two division Who's Number One (WNO) champion, a silver medalist at the 2022 World Jiu-Jitsu Championship and a bronze medalist at the 2022 ADCC World Championship.
+Following promotion to black belt in December 2021, Ruotolo became a two division Who's Number One (WNO) champion, world champion at the 2022 World Jiu-Jitsu Championship, and a bronze medalist at the 2022 ADCC World Championship.

-Ruotolo is currently signed to ONE Championship.
+Ruotolo is currently signed to ONE Championship, where he is the Welterweight Submission Grappling World Champion.

 Background

 Born in Maui, Hawaii, of Italian and Puerto Rican heritage, Ruotolo was raised in Huntington Beach, California, and began competing in jiujitsu at age 3.
-Ruotolo and his twin brother Kade were considered "grappling's first child-stars" and earned a sponsorship with RVCA at the age of 10.
+Tye and his twin brother Kade were considered "grappling's first child-stars" and earned a sponsorship with RVCA at the age of 10.
 They trained at the Art Of Jiu-Jitsu academy (AOJ) for 4 years under Guilherme and Rafael Mendes before switching to Atos jiu-jitsu in 2017, a team to which AOJ was affiliated.

 Grappling career

 In 2019, Ruotolo who was a 16-year-old blue belt, participated in the 2019 ADCC World Championship in the Lightweight division making him the youngest competitor in history at the time.
 He defeated Bruno Frazatto and Pablo Mantovani before losing to Kennedy Maciel in the semi-final.
 He faced Paulo Miyao in the Bronze medal match and lost on points.
 Ruotolo caught Miyao in a kneebar but refused to tap which has resulted in Miyao's knee suffering long term damage.

-Both Ruotolo and his brother Kade were promoted to brown belts in BJJ by André Galvão in October 2020.
+Both Tye and his brother Kade were promoted to brown belts in BJJ by André Galvão in October 2020.